gitwujiaolong/browser-solc/README.md

 # browser-solc

+## About the fork

+Forked from https://github.com/ericxtang/browser-solc to wrap it into a npm package so that it can be easily imported into a Webpack (or another bundler) web app.

+## Solc

 Solc is the solidity compiler.
 It usually runs on the Ethereum node.
 Browser-solidity is an example for Solc in the browser, but it's hard to pick apart just the solc library from the entire application.
 This repo is a wrapper that helps you do that.  browser-solc is a browserified version of [solc-js](https://github.com/ethereum/solc-js).

 ###[Demo app](https://s3.amazonaws.com/browser-solc.dappbench.com/index.html)